INN/docs/projects/audience-development-sprints/audience-development-sprints.md

 # INN Audience Development Sprints

 INN and its members occasionally organize "sprints" on topics that are vital to a news organization's long-term sustainability.

-Announcements of when a sprint is open for participants to sign up will be announced on the INNED-L email list, INN's newsletters, and on Twitter.
+**Structure**
+An audience development sprint takes place over three weeks, with one hour-long meeting via Google Hangout each week.

+**Pairing up**
+Participants work in pairs during a sprint.
+You'll need to save time to read and respond to your partner's plans between sessions.

+**How Can I Find Out When A Sprint Is Happening?**
+INN will announce new sprints on the INNED-L listerv (for INN members), the INN newsletter, and via the @INN Twitter account.

 **What Do We Do During An Audience Development Sprint?**
 An audience development sprint is a three week process that helps participants assess their current audience, identify strengths and weaknesses, and make a concrete, step-by-step plan of action to grow traffic and engagement online.